HydroFirn: A numerical model for large-scale multidimensional firn hydrology: Discussion and Conclusions

-When forced with observed surface heat flux and accumulation at DYE-2 site, the model captures progressive firn warming, deepening meltwater penetration, and the formation of a new low-porosity layer at depths consistent with radar-inferred meltwater penetration during the August 2016 melt event.
 Introducing lateral heterogeneity along a transect via correlated random fields in a 2D model experiment demonstrates that lateral structure in porosity/permeability can alter the depth and spatial pattern of meltwater percolation and the resulting ice-layer geometry.
 In particular, stronger heterogeneity (larger amplitude) increases variability in penetration depth and promotes localized impermeable-layer formation above pre-existing stratigraphic discontinuities.
-This 2D experiment was an idealized simulation to test how lateral heterogeneity may affect meltwater percolation and refreezing.
-However, field measurements of the amplitude and spatial scale of firn-property variability do not exist.
-Our results underscore the need for such field measurements in order to better understand the relationship between (common) point scale measurements and larger-scale patterns of firn properties and processes that may, e.g., be simulated in earth system models.
+This 2D experiment was an idealized simulation to test how lateral heterogeneity may affect meltwater percolation and refreezing. {However, field measurements of the amplitude and spatial scale of variability in firn properties such as density are limited \citep{scott2006ground,parry2007investigations,brown2011high}.} {The assumption of representative elemental volume is crucial for the choice of grid size since it may lead to smearing of strong discontinuities within the grid cell \citep{vandecrux2020}.
+This is both an issue with collecting density measurements \citep{rennermalm2022shallow} as well as while simulating using Eulerian models \citep{vandecrux2020}.
+For all DYE-2 simulations in Section 5, the resolution was chosen to be 2.5 cm by validating against the melt percolation depth from the field data, that comes from three sources (time domain reflectometers \citep{samimi2021time}, upGPR \citep{heilig2018seasonal} and passive remote sensing \citep{colliander2022ice}).} {Our results underscore the need for additional field measurements spanning spatial scales in order to better understand the relationship between (common) point scale measurements and larger-scale (e.g., 10-100 km) patterns of firn properties and processes that may, e.g., be simulated in earth system models}.